PaperMC/Folia/REGION_LOGIC.md

 ## Guarantees the regioniser provides

-The regioniser provides a set of important invariants that allows regions to tick in parallel without race condtions:
+The regioniser provides a set of important invariants that allows regions to tick in parallel without race conditions:

 ### First invariant